-The full tide of both these trends – the re-emergence of Daoism and the rise of Buddhism – would come well after the Han period had ended, and will be discussed more fully in the next essay.
+The full tide of both these trends – the re-emergence of Daoism and the rise of Buddhism – would come well after the Han period had ended, and is discussed more fully in another article.

 The Zhou period, as we have seen, was crucial to the development of Chinese philosophy.
-Consequently, the books associated with these philosophical breakthroughs was deeply influential on all subsequent Chinese literature.
+Consequently, the books associated with these philosophical breakthroughs were foundational to all subsequent Chinese literature.
 Many of these had to be reconstructed after the Qin purge of books, as discussed above, but this only increased their status in the eyes of future generations.

 All the Classics of Chinese literature date from the Zhou period.
-The original “Five Classics” were so designated because they were particularly esteemed by Confucius.
+The original “Five Classics” are so designated because they were particularly esteemed by Confucius.
 They were thus revered above all other works by Chinese scholars, and became the literary foundation of Chinese civilization.
-They were:
+They are:

 - The Book of Changes (I-ching), a collection of rituals and spells, with commentaries drawing out their mystical meanings;